LiyanIbrahim/Capstone/Reflection/README.md

 <li>Another [prototype](https://github.com/LiyanIbrahim/Capstone/tree/main/Blog4) I made is purely aesthetic and I do plan on using it and that is using a javascript library to convert an image to ASCII code.
 I think I want to use that in some rooms ironically because I think technology is very integrated into our world yet the way this js library works feels very dystopian which adds an extra dimension to my project. </li>
   </ol>

+I'm currently planning on interviewing people for my capstone and these are the questions in progress